Predicting Exporters with Machine Learning: Robustness checks

 Our second concern is that prediction accuracies are robust to different definitions of exporters.
 So far, we defined an exporter as any firm with positive exporting revenues.
 Here, we will define an exporter as a firm whose export share over total revenues is higher than a specific minimum threshold, to make our results robust to the presence of so-called \textit{passive exporters} \citep{geishecker2019one}, i.e., domestic firms that engage in one-off exporting events.

-In the first case, models' performance scores are similar across all periods but much worse than in our baseline, as evident in Appendix Table \ref{tab:bart_mia_annual}, therefore pointing to the necessity of a less volatile definition of exporters.
 Appendix Table \ref{tab: bart_mia_percentiles} shows prediction accuracies after we run simulations by excluding from the category of exporters those firms that report export shares lower than the first, second, and fifth percentile, respectively.
 Prediction accuracies are similar in magnitude to those of our benchmark definition.
 Latter evidence suggests that baseline predictions are not affected by the presence of a few less proactive firms.

 A third concern we have is to verify the robustness to changes in predictors.
 Our problem here is whether we could obtain similar prediction accuracy with a minor effort, once neglecting variables that contribute with a relatively little predictive power.
 For this purpose, we perform a Logit-LASSO exercise before running again the models described in \ref{sec: methods}.
 As in standard applications \citep{ belloni2017program}, the Logit-LASSO selects a subset of best predictors (in our case, $23$ out of $52$) to contribute relatively more to predict export status.
 Once again, BART-MIA outperforms other statistical learning techniques.
-However, when we perform BART-MIA including only such a subset of predictors, we obtain lower accuracy than baseline results, as reported in Appendix Table \ref{tab: subset_predictors}.Yet, we gather there is no reason to exclude available predictors despite the high cross-correlations we observed in Figure \ref{fig: corr_mat_pred}.
+However, when we perform BART-MIA including only such a subset of predictors, we obtain lower accuracy than baseline results, as reported in Appendix Table \ref{tab: subset_predictors}.
+Yet, we gather there is no reason to exclude available predictors despite the high cross-correlations we observed in Figure \ref{fig: corr_mat_pred}.

 A fourth concern we have is to check whether the time of training and testing matters for predictions.
 So far, we considered firms and their export status throughout the entire period at our disposal, between 2010 and 2018.
 In Appendix Table \ref{tab:bart_mia_annual}, we train and test our predictive model separating each year.
 It is evident how predictions do not change dramatically over the timeline.